TeamWaggles/national-parks-demo/README.md

 1. create a new feature branch - `git checkout -b update_homepage`
 2. Bump the `pkg_version` in `habitat/plan.sh`
-3. Overwrite `src/main/webapp/index.html` with the contents of the `red-index.html` in the root directory _NOTE: the index.html has a version number hard coded on line 38.
-Update that to your version number if you want it to match.
+3. Overwrite `src/main/webapp/index.html` with the contents of the `red-index.html` in the root directory
 4. `hab studio enter`
 5. `build`